Dotzyyy/Module-4_SQL/README.md

 * Make sure not to change any of the pre-loaded flask options such as 'build command'

-* Start Command '$ gunicorn app:app' (make sure 'Flask' and 'Gunicorn' is listed in requirements.txt)
+* Start Command '$ gunicorn run:app' (make sure 'Flask' and 'Gunicorn' are listed in requirements.txt)

 * Select Instance Type 'free